-- Bowser also shows shades of this trope, in the RPGs he's protrayed as a Benevolent Boss who commands his troops out of respect and admiration rather than fear.
+- Bowser also shows shades of this trope, despite being a self-professed tyrant, in the RPGs where he's portrayed as a Benevolent Boss who commands his troops through respect and admiration rather than fear.

 - Zelda's father in The Legend of Zelda games.
 Other notable examples are Darunia (King of the Gorons), King Zora, and the King of Red Lions.

 - Dragon Age: King Maric, who died before the events of Dragon Age: Origins, is said to have been a Good King.
 He was also one of the leaders of La Résistance during the Orlesian Occupation.
 His son, King Cailan, is a lesser example as from all indications, he was indeed a brave and reasonably good ruler, who unfortunately let his own need for glory cause him to relegate much of the actual ruling to his wife and her father.
 And as it turns out, he ended up being horribly wrong about being a Warrior Prince after all!

 - Alistair may become this if the player makes the right decisions during the game.